Criteria and editorial quality policy in our publications

 - The medical and health contents published will be accompanied by graphic illustrations, pictures or explainer videos that allow the reader to understand in more detail the most complex aspects of Reproductive Medicine.

-- Any additional publication, illustration or graphic element attached to an article must be checked by a doctor or specialist that is well-versed in the area of Assisted Procreation.
+- Any additional publication, illustration or graphic element attached to an article must be previously approved by a doctor or specialist that is well-versed in the area of Assisted Procreation.

 - Pictures, illustrations, and other graphic resources contain an individual description in an external webpage from the main article.
 When someone clicks on the graphic resource, a new page will open to see in better detail the graphic resource and read the description.
 The purpose of this measure is for the graphic resource to have an individual meaning in case a user access an illustration directly.